 - How does First Step Coding compare to Pathrise?

 What does First Step Coding do?

 First Step Coding is a part-time prep program that helps prepare people for coding bootcamps.
 They offer online and in-person options, with campuses in Boston and San Francisco.
 Graduates from this program often enroll in immersive bootcamps such as Actualize, Flatiron School, App Academy, and more.

-While the first 4 weeks can be taken in-person or online, the final 4 weeks, which cover technical and behavioral mock interviews, must be conducted online.
+The first 4 weeks can be taken in-person or online.
+Then, the final 4 weeks, which cover technical and behavioral mock interviews, must be conducted online.
 Students who are not interested in job search guidance can participate in the first 4 weeks as its own intro to coding course.
-This option can be taken with live instruction or as a self-paced course with recorded lectures.

 Who is First Step Coding for?